 Before the Triple Crown races, Secretariat’s breeding rights had been sold by Chenery for $6 million.
 Part of the agreement was that the thoroughbred would retire from racing after his third year.

-After his Triple Crown victory, and a “Farewell to Secretariat” Day at Belmont to a crowd of 32,900, the chestnut horse was flown to Claiborne Farm in Paris, Kentucky.
-Here, he would sire 582 offspring, including 41 stakes winners.
+After his Triple Crown victory, and a “Farewell to Secretariat” Day at Aqueduct to a crowd of 32,900, the chestnut horse was flown to Claiborne Farm in Paris, Kentucky.
+Here, he would sire nearly 600 offspring, including 41 stakes winners.
 But none of his offspring ever compared to the original.

 “A lot of misinformed people thought he could reproduce himself,” Claiborne manager John Sosby told People magazine in 1988.
 “But it just doesn’t work that way.
 There’s only one Secretariat.”

 Indeed, when the great horse was put down in October 1989, after being diagnosed with a painful, incurable hoof condition known as laminitis, medical examiners discovered something incredible.

 Dr. Thomas Swerczek, the veterinarian who performed the necropsy, reported that he found that Secretariat’s heart, weighing between 21 and 22 pounds, was the largest he had ever seen in a horse.